-After January 31, 2025, the Company will no longer qualify as an emerging growth company and will be subject to the provisions of Section 404(b) of the Sarbanes-Oxley Act for our fiscal year ending January 31, 2025 unless it qualifies as a non-accelerated filer for SEC reporting purposes.
-If the Company is subject to the provisions of Section 404(b), in connection with our Form 10-K for the fiscal year ending January 31, 2025, our independent registered public accounting firm is expected to formally attest to the effectiveness of our internal controls over financial reporting.
+As of January 31, 2025, the Company will no longer qualify as an emerging growth company and will be subject to the provisions of Section 404(b) of the Sarbanes-Oxley Act for our fiscal year ending January 31, 2025.
+In connection with our Form 10-K for the fiscal year ending January 31, 2025, our independent registered public accounting firm will formally attest to the effectiveness of our internal controls over financial reporting.
 During fiscal 2025 we will continue to execute the enhanced review and testing across all key controls.

-There were no changes in our internal control over financial reporting identified in connection with the evaluation required by Rules 13a-15(d) and 15d-15(d) of the Exchange Act that occurred during the three months ended April 30, 2024 that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There were no changes in our internal control over financial reporting identified in connection with the evaluation required by Rules 13a-15(d) and 15d-15(d) of the Exchange Act that occurred during the three and nine months ended October 31, 2024 that materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.